Author

 Judah Champion

-Judah Champion (1739–1818) was a Connecticut clergyman and theologian whose writings during the American Revolutionary era articulated the relationship between Christian faith and civil liberty.
-In works such as *Christian and Civil Liberty* and *Freedom Considered and Recommended*, Champion synthesized Reformed Protestant theology with emerging republican political theory, arguing that Christian principles supported both religious freedom and democratic governance.
-His intellectual contributions helped establish theological foundations for American religious liberty in the early national period.
+Judah Champion (1739–1818) was a Connecticut clergyman and theologian whose writings during the Revolutionary era articulated the relationship between Christian faith and civil liberty.
+His works, including *Christian and Civil Liberty* and *Freedom Considered and Recommended*, synthesized Reformed theology with Enlightenment political philosophy to justify American independence as consistent with Christian principles.
+Champion's intellectual contributions helped establish the theological foundations for understanding religious freedom and democratic governance in the early American republic.

 Works in the Library